Nema laži, nema prevare – Uživo, Zagreb '85

 Nema laži, nema prevare – Uživo, Zagreb '85 (trans.
-No Lies, No Frauds - Live, Zagreb '85) is the second live album by former Yugoslav and Serbian rock band Riblja Čorba.
-Originally a bootleg recording of Riblja Čorba concert held in Zagreb on March 3, 1985, Nema laži, nema prevare - Zagreb uživo `85 was released as a live album in 1995 by Slovenian record label Biveco.
+No Lies, No Frauds – Live, Zagreb '85) is the second live album by former Yugoslav and Serbian rock band Riblja Čorba.

+Originally a bootleg recording of Riblja Čorba concert held in Zagreb on March 3, 1985, Nema laži, nema prevare – Zagreb uživo '85 was released as a live album in 1995 by Slovenian record label Biveco.

 The recording was not remastered, or edited in any other way for the release.
 The band has included the album into their official discography.

+In 2021, Biveco released a remastered CD of the album alongside an LP version of the album with a different cover and a shortened tracklist which became a collectors' item.